North America: Online Training Courses

 Introduction to Process Maps is an intermediate-level training course designed for professionals who have completed the Process Map Essentials course and wish to enhance their skills further.
 This course builds upon foundational knowledge and teaches participants how to identify bottlenecks and opportunities for improvement, integrate process maps with operational and strategic workflows, and utilize process maps to support decision-making and continuous improvement.

-This tutorial will introduce you to a number of design tools and functions available in Deswik.CAD.
-The exercises in this tutorial represnt realistic processes commonly used for creation of development and production designs in underrgound metals operations.
+The Design Skills for Surface Metals module has been developed to introduce you to some of the design tools and functions available in Deswik.CAD.
+The exercises in this tutorial represent realistic processes commonly used in surface metals operations along the mine planning value chain.

 Learn more about Deswik training